Sales & Marketing Tips

 Remember, "marketing" and "sales" are two different animals that require different skill-sets, and they have two different purposes.
 You aren't "selling" anyone here.
 Setting up phone calls with people who can refer business to you does not require you to be a slick copywriter or have extensive marketing training.
 All you trying to do is start a conversation ~ nothing more.

 If you send out just FIVE introductory emails per business day with the express purpose of inviting them to have a conversation, then you will have made 260 new contacts over the course of a year.
-If you build referral relationships with just 10% of them, and each one refers just ONE inspection client to you per month, then you will have 26 inspections to do per month.
+If you build referral relationships with just 10% of them, and each one refers just ONE job to you per month, then you will have 26 jobs to do per month.
 If your average inspection is $275, then you will earn $7,150 per month from referrals alone!

 Again, make FIVE contacts per day is just minimum.
 Feel free to contact SIX, EIGHT, TEN, or more per day.
 Invite each and every one of those contacts to have a conversation.
 You will find that some of them will never speak on the phone with you, but they will still respect your approach enough to refer some business to you anyway.
 This is a simple and effective way to build a referral pipeline, and no effort is wasted here.